 What are shifts?

 The first half hour of the shift is used for pre-brief session, where we give introductions and perform a smudge.
-When the clinic opens we see clients and perform clinical services, educational programming, and childcare services.
-The last hour of each shift is spent charting, cleaning up, and then debriefing.
+When the clinic opens we see clients and perform clinical and outreach services, including educational programming, childcare services, as well as serving a hot and healthy meal.
+The last hour of each shift is spent charting, cleaning up, and finally debriefing.

 The shifts are comprised of the following personnel: